zvuc/silica/README.md

 Currently work in progress: base framing, post list, editor pages are done.
 Other pages such as settings, plugins and deeper pages have yet to be coded.

+Always updated to work on the latest dev build of textcube.
+(Current: 1.10.1 beta 1)

 WIP screenshots
 ---------------